High-achieving women often encounter a frustrating paradox: their success can feel like a roadblock to finding love.

 This creates an obvious problem because the better she does in life, the fewer eligible men she will find who are at her level or above.

-Paradoxically, average women have an easier time meeting attractive dating options than successful women do.
+Paradoxically, average women have it easier than successful women.

 Here’s a chart to clarify this concept: